Apple Announces iPhone X With Edge-To-Edge Display, Wireless Charging and No Home Button - Slashdot

 Samsung, lg, asus, name it, every android phone the last 2 years?

-Nope Not True Edge to Edge (Score:2)
+Nope Not True Edge to Edge (Score:4, Informative)

 Re: (Score:2)